ncase/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 b: Don't you know about human stampedes?

-In 2003 a nightclub in Rhode Island had a fire and the ensuing panic caused people to jam the exits and so 100 people were crushed or burned to death-
+b: In 2003 a nightclub in Rhode Island had a fire and the ensuing panic caused people to jam the exits and so 100 people were crushed or burned to death-

 `Game.OVERRIDE_TEXT_SPEED = 2.0;`